Our History and Constitution

 Common Sense for Australia Incorporated (nickname Common Sense) was established in 2021 by a handful of like-minded Australians.
 Our purpose (set out in our application to register as an incorporated association) is to encourage the development and advocacy of common-sense political policy for Australia.

-Our Constitution sets out the association’s Core Principles and aspiration to be identifiable (by all Australians) as synonymous with Vision, Equity and Courage.
+Our Constitution sets out the association’s Core Beliefs and aspiration to be identifiable (by all Australians) as synonymous with Vision, Equity and Courage.
 To read the Constitution click here.
-To Join Us (whether as one of our founding Subscribers and/or Contributors) click here.
+To join us, as a member of our association Common Sense for Australia Incorporated, click here.

 About our Policy Proposals

 In our experience, hefty policy documents produced by private or public sector policy committees, are far too frequently, unmeritorious.
-It is almost as if (among many trees cut down to produce a report) the committee has not observed that forests (context, relevance, evident good judgment) have been hidden.
+It is almost as if (among many trees cut down to produce a report) the committee has not observed that forests (of context, relevance, evident good judgment) remain hidden.

-A recent example is the NSW State Government’s admirable but flawed Review of Federal Relations (August 2020).
-Below is a letter which concerns that same topic of ‘Federal Relations’ that was published by one of Australia’s two national daily newspapers in June 2020 (a letter submitted by one of our members).
+A recent example is the NSW State Government’s admirable but flawed Federal Financial Relations Review (August 2020).
+Below is a letter concerning that same topic of ‘Federal Relations’ published in one of Australia’s two national daily newspapers in June 2020 (a letter submitted by one of our members).

 The letter’s theme (below) rates no mention, let alone consideration, in the NSW State Government’s purported scrutiny of Australia’s national governance.